dedis/dela/core/execution/benchmark/Report.md

 1. **Increment**: in this series of experiment the smart contract increments the input it receives by 1.
 2. **Simple crypto**: in this series of experiment the smart contract performs a simple operation on ed25519 elliptic curves.
-The smart contract takes two points (A,B) and a scalar (S) in argument.
-It then performs (A+B)*S.
+The smart contract takes a scalar (s) in argument.
+It then performs `s*G`, where `G` is the ed25519 base point.

 ## Results